+Its important to think about how to improve colleagues mental health at work.
 Just as we all have a legal responsibility and a moral duty to take care of each other’s physical health at work, we all have a part to play in supporting the mental health of colleagues with existing issues, of those at risk, and of our workforce as a whole.

 This article outlines tips to improve colleagues mental health.